react-navigation/react-navigation.github.io/versioned_docs/version-8.x/upgrading-from-7.x.md

   - `"labeled"` - same as `tabBarShowLabel: true`
   - `"unlabeled"` - same as `tabBarShowLabel: false`
 - `tabBarLabel` now only accepts a `string`
-- `tabBarIcon` now accepts an function that returns an icon object
+- `tabBarIcon` now accepts an function that can return an icon object, returning a react element still works with `custom` implementation

 The following props have been removed:

 - `safeAreaInsets` from the navigator props
 - `insets` from the bottom tab bar props
 - `layout` from the bottom tab bar props

+If you use `insets` and `layout` in your custom tab bar, you can use [`useSafeAreaInsets`](https://appandflow.github.io/react-native-safe-area-context/api/use-safe-area-insets/) and [`useSafeAreaFrame`](https://appandflow.github.io/react-native-safe-area-context/api/use-safe-area-frame/) from [`react-native-safe-area-context`](https://github.com/th3rdwave/react-native-safe-area-context) instead to get the same values.

 See the [Bottom Tab Navigator docs](bottom-tab-navigator.md) for all the available options.